Theatre Peckham

-Though the name and venue has changed many times over the years, the focus for thearte Peckham since 1986 has always been rooted for the community.
+Though the name and venue has changed many times over the years, the focus for Theatre Peckham since 1986 has always been rooted for the community.
 In doing so, the theatre group, formally new Peckham varieties, have been providing low rate classes and productions in order to provide for the local community, and includes John Boyega among its alumni.

-The theatre is now currently run by Artistic Director & CEO Suzann McLean.
+The theatre is run by Artistic Director & CEO Suzann McLean.